joshlerr/truck-analysis/README.md

 # truck-analysis
 analyzed the data collected and calculated different variables
-germany
+no fullstop